winduum/winduum-docs/docs/docs/index.md

 You can use Winduum with or without [TailwindCSS](https://tailwindcss.com/).
 Check out the [About](/docs/about) page to learn more about Winduum and its philosophy.

-Winduum `2.x` is using compatible naming for CSS custom properties that work with both current and old versions of TailwindCSS, specifically `v4` and `v3`.

 ## Get started

 You can install Winduum via **npm** and use it in your **Node.js** project.<br>